suwichacle22/predict_ds_salary_in_us/README.md

-# Predict Data Career Salary
+# Predict Data Career Salary in US
-This project about predict Data career salary
+This project is about predict Data career salary in United state using linear regression